mainmatter/ember-simple-auth/README.md

 The ephemeral store (see the
 [API docs for `Stores.Ephemeral`](http://ember-simple-auth.simplabs.com/api.html#EmberSimpleAuth-Stores-Ephemeral)) stores its data in memory and thus __is not actually persistent__.
 This store is mainly useful for testing.
+Also the ephemeral store cannot keep multiple tabs or windows in sync of course as these tabs/windows cannot share memory.

 #### Implementing a custom Store